Scope

 } else if (num > this.num) {

-//num is defined
+//num is the method var

 return num;